citp/privacy-policy-historical/l/li/lin/lingokids.com.md

 ### 6\.
 How to access, Change or Delete Account Information

-An Adult User or Online Teacher can review or change the information they provided when registering for the Services, including by adding or removing Child Users to the Account, by updating information through the Parent Section of the Services or, for Teacher Accounts, by emailing Company support.
+An Adult User can review or change the information they provided when registering for the Services, including by adding or removing Child Users to the Account, by updating information through the Parent Section of the Services by emailing Company support.
 In addition, at any time, Users may contact us to request that we provide for their review, or delete from our records, any Personal Information they have provided about Child Users associated with their Account, or to cease collecting Personal Information from those Child Users, as applicable.
 Please keep in mind that a request to delete Personal Information may lead to cancellation of your Account.

 When we change or delete any Personal Information at your request, we will make good faith efforts to make the changes in our then active databases as soon as reasonably practicable.
 Changing setting options may not result in immediate changes to the settings, which are subject to our operations and maintenance schedules.